AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 For example, by default, the `Query expression`_ explores the tree via the default ``children`` selector.

+While you can't add parameters to the definition of a selector, selector calls can take three optional arguments that allows the control of depth:

+* ``min_depth`` allows you to filter nodes for which the traversal depth is lower than a certain value

+* ``max_depth`` alows you to filter nodes for which the traversal depth is higher than a certain value

+* ``depth`` allows you to only receive nodes that are exactly at the given traversal depth

 You've already seen selectors used in previous sections, and, most of the time, you might not need to define your own, but in case you need to, here is how they work.